danielqiang/BioModels-DAG/README.md

 </sup></sub>

 The pipeline:
-- Integrates and extracts semantic data from multiple RDF/XML SBML BioModel providers
+- Extracts and parses semantic RDF/XML data from multiple SBML BioModel providers
-- Queries [GOlr](https://github.com/geneontology/amigo/tree/master/golr) REST API to
-grab gene ontology JSON data
+- Queries [GOlr](https://github.com/geneontology/amigo/tree/master/golr) REST API to acquire and integrate gene ontology JSON data with RDF/XML annotations
 - Processes and loads RDF triples and visualization data into a NetworkX DAG
 - Converts the DAG to a Cytoscape-compatible file format (e.g. GraphML) for use by [UW BIME](http://bime.uw.edu/) researchers and [EMBL-EBI](https://www.ebi.ac.uk/) staff.